SantoshAhirrao/concrete-crack-detection/README.md

 # concrete-crack-detection

-Given the images of crack and non crack on concrete structure, developing the CNN model to identify whether the images of structer is having cracks or not.
+From the given the images of crack and non crack on concrete structure, developing the CNN model to identify whether the images of structer is having cracks or not.